 In 'dim sum' (Chinese tapas) restaurants worldwide, loh mai gai or Chinese steamed glutinous rice with chicken is commonly sold.
 If you had visited any of these restaurants in Malaysia or Singapore, you would noticed that this dish is usually served in a small disposable aluminum bowl.
 Normally, it would be steamed in a huge steaming cabinet together with other types of dim sum and fluffy Chinese buns of various fillings.

-While this glutinous rice dish always uses chicken, the vegetarian version has been quite popular too.
-The dish omits all meat and uses only shiitake mushrooms and mushroom sauce to make it vegetarian.
+While this glutinous rice dish always uses chicken, the vegetarian version is quite popular too.
+It omits all meat and uses only shiitake mushrooms and mushroom sauce instead.

 Lo mai gai is best served with a spicy smooth sauce which is commonly sold commercially.
-A hot and sweet chili sauce would work best.
-Otherwise, the classic sriracha chili sauce is a great match too.
+A hot and sweet chilli sauce would work best.
+Otherwise, the classic sriracha chilli sauce is a great match too.

 After they are steamed, they can be kept frozen or stored in the refrigerator for up to 3 days.